rostam/PreCol/readme.md

 Other required parameters can be listed as follows,
 - The input matrix can be given in the format of Mtx.
-- All of the mentioned algorithms can be executed with three given pre-orderings NAT (natural ordering), LFO, SAT.
+- All of the mentioned algorithms can be executed with three given pre-orderings NaturalOrdering (natural ordering), LargestFirstOrderingDegrees, SAT.
 Moreover, another pre-ordering called AGO is additionally available only for MaxGain and MaxDiscovered.
 - Extra parameters can be given which are algorithm-specific.